-Due to the popularity of the “ban the box” (BTB) laws, we have decided to analyze if the philosophy behind the movement is actually working, and if applicants with a past criminal history are actually being employed.
+Due to the popularity of the “ban the box” (BTB) laws, we have decided to analyze if the philosophy behind the movement is actually working.
+A clear sign of the “ban the box” laws working includes applicants with a past criminal history actually being extended career opportunities.
 The “ban the box” laws are alive and breathing in over 150 cities and counties, spreading across 28 states.
 In part, the “ban the box” laws seek to remove barriers to employment by eliminating the box on the application inquiring about previous criminal activity.

 In June 2016, a study was conducted by economists Amanda Agan and Sonja Starr to review the callback rates of employers to job applicants of different racial backgrounds in New Jersey and New York City before and after the “ban the box” laws.
 Agan and Starr sent out 15,000 fictitious online employment applications in those areas with racially stereotypical names on the applications.
 Prior to the “ban the box” laws in New Jersey and New York City, the gap in the callback rate for job applicants who were Caucasian was 7% more than the callback rate for African-American applicants.
 After the “ban the box” laws were passed, the callback rate for Caucasian job applicants had jumped up to 45%.